nub-rin/DocQ/README.md

 ---

 ## Usage
-1. **Upload Documents:** Use the sidebar to upload PDFs, spreadsheets, docs or directly from the web.
+1. **Upload Documents:** Use the sidebar to upload PDFs, Spreadsheets or CSVs, docs or directly from the web.
-2. **Ask Questions:** Enter your query in the input box.
+2. **Ask Questions:** Enter your query/questions in the input box.
 3. **Get Answers:** View responses based on your document.

 ---